 8. Go at Less Crowded Times

 Less families visit Disney World in January (excluding New Year's Day) and February (though Presidents Day week is moderately steady with visitors).
 After Labor Day, September, October and most of November (things pick back up for Thanksgiving) are less busy, and the time between Thanksgiving and the week before Christmas is also an ideal time for families to visit -- and not just because hotel rates are lower, but also because there aren't as many crowds (which means slightly shorter wait times for rides).

 Did we mention deals?
-Whatever you do, don't call the Disney hotline and book your trip without searching around for a good bargain.
-Spend some time researching Disney World deals on the Web.
+Whatever you do, don't book your trip without searching for Disney World family vacation packages and deals.
 Offers from discounts on accommodations to meal plans to ticket packages pop up often, and frequently feature big savings for families planning visits to the park.
 But the key is to be flexible.
 We recommend planning well in advance and keeping your eyes open for the right deal before you set your travel dates.
 Most deals have date restrictions that are pretty much set in stone.
 Once you decide on your dates and book a flight, it'll be harder to find a decent Disney travel bargain that works for you.